-You must have heard of SamCart as a robust shopping cart software.
-But what about the SamCart Courses app?
+You may be familiar with SamCart as a robust shopping cart software, but what about the SamCart Courses app?

 Is SamCart worth buying for this course add-on?
 Should existing users use it?

 To answer these questions, we have thoroughly tested the platform and created an in-depth SamCart Courses review.
 Here, we’ll cover all the features and discuss the pros and cons of using the platform.

 We’ll also compare the software to other popular course creators to help you decide if it’s the right choice for you or not.

 SamCart Courses offers the basic features for course building, content delivery, and learner engagement.
 It can’t replace dedicated course platforms and is recommended for existing SamCart users who need to sell simple courses online.

 - Access levels at the unit/lesson level

 - Limited engagement tools